Candidate Set Re-ranking for Composed Image Retrieval with Dual Multi-modal Encoder: Experiments

 \subsection{Qualitative Results}

-\shadowoffset{2pt} We present several retrieved results on CIRR in \figref{fig:quali-cirr}, where we show the pipeline of filtering followed by re-ranking.
+We present several retrieved results on CIRR in \figref{fig:main2-quali-cirr}, where we show the pipeline of filtering followed by re-ranking.
 For \textbf{(a)} and \textbf{(b)}, we note that explicit text-candidate pairing can be more beneficial in cases where new elements are added (\ie ``trees'', ``two people'' and ``cat''), as the re-ranking model can readily identify concepts within each candidate, and assess its correlations between the text.
 We specifically point to \textbf{(b)}, where with initial filtering, only one candidate among the top-6 contains a cat as the text describes.
 After re-ranking, three candidates with cat are brought forward, with the true target ranked the first.
 In \textbf{(c)}, we show that our re-ranking model is also effective at recognizing global visual concepts such as scenes (\ie library).
 Finally, we list a failure case of the re-ranking in \textbf{(d)}, where we observe that our re-ranking model fails to associate the concept of ``with'' with having two entities simultaneously in the image.
 As a result, the top-3 re-ranked candidates each only pictures a single puppy running.
 We additionally point out that the filtering module is effective at removing easy negatives.
-As shown in \figref{fig:quali-cirr}, on each sample, the top-ranked candidates are already picturing similar objects or scenes as the reference.
-For more qualitative examples please see \secref{sec:supp-fashion-quali}.
+As shown in \figref{fig:main2-quali-cirr} (row \textbf{ {F}}) on each sample, the top-ranked candidates are already picturing similar objects or scenes as the reference.
+Qualitative examples on Fashion-IQ are demonstrated in Appendix~\ref{app:quali-fashion}.
+A detailed quantitative analysis on the effect of re-ranking is presented in~\secref{sec:analysis-re-ranking}, which complements discussions in this section.